wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Vault doesn't use the legacy approach of a "load balancer" where all servers run all the time, using a back-end to store data.
 Such approaches are now known to be single points of failure in the add-on load balancer or single database.

 Instead, the way to minimize the chance of data corruption today is this: within each performance cluster, only the <strong>primary server modifies</strong> underlying data.
-Secondary servers are called "read replicas" because they respond only to read requests, and transparently forward write requests to the primary.
+Secondary servers are called "read replicas" because they respond only to read requests, and transparently forward (using gPRC protocol) requests to the primary.
 This works because, in practice, there are many more read requests than write requests.

 Thus, each read replica secondary keeps track of tokens and leases in its own region.
 For better security, when a primary fails and a secondary is promoted, applications reauthenticate and obtain new leases from the newly-promoted primary.